maxim-saplin/data_table_2/README.md

  - Cell and row tap events block `DataRow.onSelectChanged` event handler
  - In order to get checkbox column visible it is necessary to have `DataTable2.showCheckboxColumn` set to true AND there must be some rows with `onSelectChanged` event handler being not null
  - Paginated table's by default add empty rows should the page be larger than the number of available rows
+ - Golden tests can fail on Linux due do rendered images being different from the one created on macOS and stored in the repo, PR @157